Kryptic2020/darknet/README.md

 ## **Conditon : Product**
 This relationship shows a condition can have many products and a product belongs to a condition.
 The relationship is created by referencing the condition_id in the Product model to represent a one-to-many association.

-## **Picture : Product**
+## **ActiveStorageBlobs : Product**
-This relationship shows a picture can have many products and a product belongs to a picture.
-The relationship is created by referencing the picture_id in the Product model to represent a one-to-many association.
+This relationship shows a ActiveStorageBlobs can have many products and a product belongs to a ActiveStorageBlobs.
+The relationship is created by referencing the ActiveStorageBlobs_id in the Product model to represent a one-to-many association.

 ## **Product : Cart : Cart_Items**
 This relationship shows a product can have many carts through cart_items join table and a cart can have many products through cart_items join table.
 The cart_items join table belongs to product table and also belongs to cart table.
 The relationship is created by referencing the product_id and cart_id in the Cart_Items model to represent a many-to-many association.